openhealthcare/igt/information.security.assurance/13-317/1/risk.assessment.md

 ---
 # Physical Security Risk assessment

-OHC has no premises.
+The premises at which OHC conducts business are accessible only by persons with keys.

-There is no risk of unauthorised access.
+There is no information stored on these premises whatsoever.